hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 replicaset.apps/mysql-6974b58d48   1         1         1       24s
 ```

-Y﻿ou can check the *PersistentVolume* (PV) and the PVC get provisioned as part of the MySQL database deployment:
+Y﻿ou can check that the *PersistentVolume* (PV) and the PVC get provisioned as part of the MySQL database deployment:

 ```shell
 $ kubectl get persistentvolumes